Why Should YOU Attend a Computer Class?

 - Many, many features of a program are undocumented.
 I have been certified by Microsoft as an Office expert.
 Two months ago a client showed me a trick that I had never heard of.

-- Take classes every time you can on the programs you use so you can learn techniques and tricks from other users.
+- Take classes every time you can on the programs you use frequently.
 Take a look at LinkedIn Learning.
+This is excellent for the broad scope of a software.
+What does Microsoft Access do?

 - The manuals that come with your software are usually the worst manuals possible.